 Toshiba Information Equipment (Philippines), Inc. (TIP) is promoting OHS-GUILD* supplier partnership program.
 Patterned from the former KAPATIRAN Program of the Philippine Department of Labor and Employment, this program aims to support suppliers to be compliant with labor standards including occupational safety and health standards.

 This program allows TIP to continuously educate and guide pre-selected suppliers in their compliance.
 TIP also invites external instructors for a variety of training programs.
 Through this program, TIP supports its suppliers in promoting CSR management thereby strengthening partnerships with them.
+Some 60 people from supplier companies took part in the program held in January 2019.

 * Occupational Health and Safety Guild